Ankeny Dog ParkAmenities:

 FOR YOUR DOG'S SAFETY AND WELL-BEING

-- Dogs must be licensed with the City or other city of residence
+- If Ankeny residence, dogs must be licensed with the City

 - Dogs must be over four months old

 - Dogs must be kept on a leash while entering and exiting the facility, must be off leash inside the park

 - Dogs should be within eyesight and under voice control at all times and never be left unattended

 - Always carry a leash within the facility, one per dog

 - Intact females may not attend the park during their heat cycle